quisquous/cactbot/README.md

 5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `cactbot` as the type.
 6. In the URL field, browse to an html file to load.
 For example to **/path/to/cactbot/ui/raidboss/raidboss.html**.

-Note that Cactbot only works with Final Fantasy XIV when running it for **DirectX11**.

 ## Building from source